ruggeryiury/node-lib/README.md

 - `FilePath` | `DirPath`: Handle file and directory paths easily with built-in handling methods to read, write, copy, modify, and others.
 - `BinaryReader` | `BinaryWriter` | `StreamWriter`: Parse and write binary files easily with several format parsing and writing methods.
-- `HexVal`: Processes hex string with ease.
+- `HexStr`: Processes hex string with ease.
 - `MyObject`: Create object maps with type assertion, with built-in methods to convert them to JavaScript object or serialized JSON string.

 # Basic usage